lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 ```

 #### Aleo State in a Nutshell
-In Aleo the state of an application is managed throughout records.
+In Aleo, the state of an application is managed through records.
 An Aleo account can create a transaction to consume a record and produce a new record in its place.
-Records on Aleo are encrypted to the record owner address, ensuring that all records on Aleo are fully private.
+Records on Aleo are encrypted to the record owner address, ensuring that all records in Aleo are fully private.

 ### Your first Aleo Program: Making a transfer